skohub-io/swib20-workshop/README.md

 ## Online workshop session

-The online session for this workshop will take place in BigBlueButton on 2020-11-24, from UTC 14:00 to 16:30 (click [here](https://zonestamp.toolforge.org/1604412004) for your local time).
-The number of participants is capped for practical reasons and already booked out.
-Please drop us a mail to skohub\[at\]hbz-nrw\[dot\]de if you want to go on the waiting list and we will see what we can do.
+An online session for this workshop took place in BigBlueButton on 2020-11-24, from UTC 14:00 to 16:30.
+See the [slides](https://pad.gwdg.de/p/HJeIvDvq5w#/) for the agenda.

 ## Authors